About Coolavokig Pottery

 Wood Stacks seasoning outside Coolavokig Pottery wood fired kiln wood stacks

 Wood firing, unlike other firing methods, is extremely labour intensive.
 Wood, usually pine or spruce, has to be acquired several years before it is used so that it can be cut, dried and seasoned effectively.
-The kiln is normally fired 4 to 6 times a year, usually in the Spring and Summer months.
+The kiln is normally fired 3 or 4 times a year, usually in the Spring and Summer months.
 A firing takes 11 or 13 hours after the kiln has been preheated the previous night.

-All Material Copyright Robb Bradstock: Coolavokig Pottery 2009/2010
+All Material Copyright Robb Bradstock: Coolavokig Pottery 2009/2024